dvcoders/constitution/constitution.md

 	- Ex.
 Maintainer unfamiliar with Git, 2 months later, still unfamiliar.
 - Other immediate issues deemed important.

 An impeachment may be initiated by any kernel member or general member.
-Once an impeachment is in place it is up to
+Once an impeachment is in place, a fifty-percent vote by general members is required to complete the impeachment.

 Club President’s Signature: ________________________________________________________